felipenoris/Mongoc.jl/docs/src/index.md

 * MongoDB 3.0 or newer.

-* Julia versions v0.6, v0.7 or v1.0.
+* Julia versions v0.7 or newer.

 * Linux or macOS.

-!!! note

-    Currently, this package might cause garbage collection errors if using Julia v0.6 on macOS.

 ## Installation